eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 Figure: Forecast scores (CRPS) for models predicting beetle abundance at the OSBS NEON site during the 2022 field season
 </p>

+-   Which model(s) did best?
+-   What might explain the differences in scores between the different models?

 # 5 What’s next?